sitewhere/sitewhere.github.io/integration.md

 is ease of integration with other platforms.
 Rather than reinventing the wheel, SiteWhere leverages other proven systems to expand its abilities.

-## Development Kits for Device Platforms
+## Support for Popular Device Platforms
 SiteWhere provides software development kits for quickly integrating devices from popular hardware platforms.
 This allows users to focus on building applications rather than struggling with infrastructure.